Technology Products

 Co-PIs Brian Jones & Ted Johnson

 The GaitRate App is a handheld replacement for the traditional stopwatch method of gait speed measurement typically used in home visit assessments and research studies.
 The app returns a calculated gait speed measurement and survival estimates for older patients (65-95), based on published research.
-The GaitRate App is being released to the Apple AppStore to provide these professionals with a tool to easily measure short-distance gait speed in their practice and compare the results against the published norms.
-More Information on the GaitRate iOS App: www.gaitspeed.org
+The iOS GaitRate App is now available on the Apple AppStore for use by healthcare providers: https://apps.apple.com/us/app/gaitrate/id1458165883 For more Information on the GaitRate iOS App: www.gaitspeed.org

 The GaitRate Wall-Mount System